How to Pick a Wedding Ring – A Step-by-Step Guide

 These are modern and trendy and very different from the traditional styles.
 To be considered a wide ring, the width must be at least 7 mm.
 If going for this style, ensure that it matches your engagement ring, as wide wedding rings can look weird with certain engagement ring styles.

-Also, it is recommended to choose a ring that is 1 half size larger than your ordinary size, to ensure that it will fit your finger.
+Also, choose a ring that is 1 half size larger than your ordinary size, to ensure that it will fit your finger.
 A wide wedding ring may feel a little bit tighter because all the metal touches the skin.
 It may also not slide easily over your knuckles.
 So finding the correct fit is crucial with this style.

 6. To Match or Not to Match?